Mission, Vision & Programs

 Sylvia brings decades of combined experience in communications, education, public affairs, and program/ project management to CoolMom’s team.
-Her passion for the environment ignited years ago at the intersection of her love for animals, a small threatened bird, and a big topic on the West Coast--the threatened northern spotted owl and its dwindling old growth habitat.
-She eventually moved to Seattle where her environmental and wildlife conservation interests evolved personally and professionally.
-She has developed wildlife education campaigns and lobbied for wildlife-friendly laws.
+Her passion for the environment ignited years ago at the intersection of her love for animals, a small threatened bird, and a big West Coast topic—the northern spotted owl and its dwindling old growth habitat.
+She eventually landed in Seattle working in Public Affairs for PAWS, where she developed wildlife education campaigns and lobbied for wildlife-friendly laws.
 In her spare time she helped PAWS rehabilitate native songbirds.
-As a People for Puget Sound volunteer activist, she has lobbied for legislation to restore and protect Puget Sound's waters.
-As a Green Seattle Partnership volunteer forest steward, she has also happily gotten her hands (and knees) dirty, clearing invasive weeds and restoring native plants at West Seattle’s Camp Long.
+As a People for Puget Sound volunteer activist, she lobbied for legislation to restore and protect Puget Sound's waters.
+As a Green Seattle Partnership volunteer forest steward, she happily got her hands (and knees) dirty, clearing invasive weeds and restoring native plants in Seattle's local parks.

-With an MA in Nonprofit Leadership from Seattle University, a BA in English Writing from George Mason University, and Certificate in Public Relations and Strategic Communications from the University of Washington, Sylvia hopes her passion and background will translate to engaging others to act on climate for the sake of our planet and all its creatures.
+With an M.A. in Nonprofit Leadership from Seattle University, a BA in English Writing from George Mason University, and Certificate in Public Relations and Strategic Communications from the University of Washington, Sylvia hopes her passion and background will translate to engaging others to act on climate for the sake of our planet and all its creatures.

 To see our history from 2007 to 2009 go here